 After finalising your education in Art, you have to undergo a completely different training programme, one that will license you to teach in any public or independent classroom in the UK.

 And then, you have to promote yourself: highlight your creativity, cultivate an engaging your profile, show off your artistic accomplishments (projects, exhibitions, works, etc.) and demonstrate that you have experience teaching your subject matter.

 Professional painter working on a XXL painting.
 Photo on Visualhunt

-Simply put, every art diploma will allow you to increase your rates as a drawing teacher and to gain students in your course.
+Simply put, every art diploma will allow you to increase your rates as a drawing teacher and to gain more students in your courses.